janprunk/emacs.si/index.md

 # Welcome to Emacs users group Slovenia

 ## About Emacs users group Slovenia
 We are [Emacs](https://en.wikipedia.org/wiki/Emacs) enthusiasts in|from Slovenia.
 We meet virtualy online, and live in-person in Ljubljana, Slovenia.
-Our meetups are on every first Monday in a month, at 20:00 CE(S)T.
+Our meetups are on every first Thursday in a month, at 19:00 CE(S)T.

 ## Communication
 You can join and write on [Emacs users group Slovenia mailing list](https://groups.io/g/emacs).